Part of the TeachMe Series

 T Cell Types

 T lymphocytes use co-receptors to bind to the MHC molecules.
 Co-receptors can be either CD4 or CD8.
 CD proteins help to differentiate major groups of effector T lymphocytes.
-Naïve CD8+ T lymphocytes will become cytotoxic T lymphocytes.
-Alternatively, CD4+ T lymphocytes will become T helper lymphocytes, each of which specialised for particular tasks.
+Naïve CD8+ T lymphocytes will become cytotoxic T lymphocytes and CD4+ T lymphocytes will become T helper lymphocytes, each of which is specialised for particular tasks.

 Cytotoxic T Cells